Frequently asked questions

 Information about our English courses, Jersey and travel below

 St Brelade’s College was established in 1978, so we have 45 years of experience in providing a range of quality English programmes.
 The school is family-run and we aim to make you feel welcome and comfortable.
-We provide small classes (maximum 9 students) and our core staff have been with us for over 10 years.
+We provide small classes, tailored to your needs, in which our teachers encourage you to work towards your learning goals.

 St Brelade’s College is the only year-round English language school in the Channel Islands accredited by the British Council.
 This means the school is regularly inspected across a wide range of criteria to ensure it meets the high standards required.

 The main study centre has 12 classrooms, separate student lounges for adults & juniors, and a large outdoor area with picnic tables.
 Free WiFi is available throughout.
 The nearby village of St Aubin has a supermarket, cash machine, post office, cafes, bars & restaurants.
 Please note that during busier periods we sometimes use extra classrooms of a similar standard to our own in the village of St Aubin.

 Jersey is a beautiful island with a diverse landscape and miles of clean, sandy beaches.
 It also has a unique and interesting history with many cultural sites such Mont Orgueil Castle and the Jersey War Tunnels.
 Finally, Jersey has some excellent restaurants where you can sample the local cuisine – including the fresh seafood.

 The busiest time of year – both at the school and in Jersey – is July and August.
 At this time of year, you will be able to take advantage of the better weather and outdoor activities.
 If you prefer a quieter environment, you should consider coming in April or October.

 The majority of our students are from Western Europe (Germany, France, Switzerland, Italy, Spain etc.) however, we also have students from all over the world, including Eastern Europe, Asia and Latin America.

 We have students of all ages but if you are aged over 50 years old and want to be sure of being in class of other similarly aged students, we recommend you book our 50+ programme.